cuylerstuwe/ThumbWork/README.md

 *Information loses value as it ages.*

+Often, information that has gone sour with age can be harmful, just as eating rotten food when you're hungry can make you sick.

 Reviews on ThumbWork **will last a maximum of 24 hours**, in order to better highlight recent information.

 ## Responsive